hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Special Rules
 Leader: Any Warrior within 6" of the Beastman Chieftain may use his Leadership when taking Ld tests.
+Hates Humans: The Beastman has Hatred of all humans.

 0-1 Beastmen Shaman
 45 Gold Crowns to hire